 This is the time of year when many Catholics ask themselves if it is ok to celebrate Halloween.
-Today we offer a few insights and resources to help you decide on how you will participate in the cultural festivities, as well as remember to keep All Saints Day holy.
+Today we offer a few insights and resources to help you decide how you will participate in the cultural festivities and also remember to keep All Saints Day holy.

 The desire for holiness, embedded in the depths of our being, cries out.
 Yet, so often, we silence it with remarkable determination.
 How creative we are in our excuses!
 How dogged we are in our resistance!
 How cunning we are in our evasion!
 How intelligent we are in our self-deception!

-With this in mind, we would also like to invite each one of you, in your own life and in your initiatives, to truly work so that this celebration, in its authentic sense, become once again central in the culture around you.
-For years now, All Saints Day has been hijacked, put into timeout by the culture’s “old self” that would rather divert themselves with horror.
-The demanding heights of holiness have been substituted with the mediocrity or even with the rejection of such an ideal, representing a sort of division of our humanity, and the destiny which God has bestowed on us.The idea is not so much to go out and to condemn the mistaken costumes that have arisen, rather to keep a critical approach towards them, to work so that the authentic meaning prevail and take root in the lives of others.
+With this in mind, we would also like to invite each one of you, in your own life and in your initiatives, to truly work so that this celebration, in its authentic sense, becomes once again central in the culture around you.
+For years now, All Saints Day has been hijacked, put into timeout by the culture’s “old self” that would rather divert itself with horror.
+The demanding heights of holiness have been substituted with the mediocrity or even with the rejection of such an ideal, representing a sort of division of our humanity, and the destiny which God has bestowed on us.The idea is not so much to go out and to condemn the mistaken costumes that have arisen, but rather to keep a critical approach towards them, to work so that the authentic meaning prevails and takes root in the lives of others.